 The 10 most famous bars in Toronto

-The most famous bars in Toronto might not claim international recognition, but from a local standpoint they're far better known than your average watering hole.
-Some even boast national awareness, if only because of live performances that have happened within their walls.
+The most famous bars in Toronto might not claim worldwide recognition, but from a local standpoint they're far better known than your average watering hole.
+A few have national reputations, if only because of the live performances that have happened within their walls.

 Here are my picks for the most famous bars in Toronto.

-The 'Shoe, branded The Legendary Horseshoe Tavern, has been around forever (since 1947, to be exact), and when The Rolling Stones choose to grace your small-scale stage, iconic status is often soon to follow.
+The 'Shoe, branded The Legendary Horseshoe Tavern, has been around forever (since 1947, to be exact).
+When The Rolling Stones choose to grace your small-scale stage, iconic status is often soon to follow.

 This was one of the first of the many bars that now line Ossington.
 It prides itself on catering to those of us who are decidedly un-fancy.
 Drinks are simple (this is not a cocktail bar), but you will find a steady supply of PBR and Jameson, which is all any of us really need, right?